billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Imec Menu

-* `Edit IMRO Table...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).
-If you make changes to the bank values the software will automatically generate a new default ShankMap reflecting your current electrode, reference and on/off channel selections.

 * `Edit Channel On/Off...`: Shows editor for changing which channels are turned off (available only if recording currently disabled).
 The current ShankMap is updated to reflect your changes.